 What is Conversion Rate Optimisation?

-Conversion Rate Optimisation (or CRO) is not a new phenomenon.
+Conversion Rate Optimisation (or CRO) is not a new phenomenon in marketing.
 In fact, it has been around for a while, and guess what – It’s here to stay!

-Conversion Rate Optimization refers to increasing the percentage of visitors that take the desired action on your website and become a customer.
-The ideal would be a macro-conversions, which is where users make a purchase, however, they might engage initially in with micro-conversions, which includes an action such as subscribing to a blog or email list.
+But what is CRO in marketing?
+Conversion Rate Optimisation refers to increasing the percentage of visitors that take the desired action on your website and become a customer.
+The ideal would be a macro-conversions, which is where users make a purchase, however, they might engage initially with micro-conversions, which includes an action such as subscribing to a blog or email list.

 Optimising the section of your conversion funnel that gets the most traffic is a good place to start as you will have more chance of seeing results.